yjg30737/pyqt-instant-search-bar/README.md

 # pyqt-auto-search-bar
-PyQt Auto Search Bar which is search icon on the left only exists as a label, not clickable button.
+PyQt auto search bar which is search icon on the left only exists as a label, not clickable button.
 See the preview below.

 ## Requirements
 * PyQt5 >= 5.8